onaio/gisida/docs/labels.md

 ## Show zeros

 Some situations may require that 0 values be shown on the map and others may require the 0 values to hidden.
-The default behaviour is that 0s are displayed by default.
+The default behaviour is that 0s are rendered.
 If you do not want 0 values to render for a certain layer, update the layer configuration as

 ```
 {